-Restricting frequency of meals end up reducing insulin to low enough levels and for long enough time so that our bodies get into the mode of ketosis – a magical state where we use fat for energy vs. sugar.
-And as a result – you lose weight.
+Restricting frequency of meals end up reducing insulin to low enough levels and for long enough time so that our bodies get into the mode of ketosis – when you make a metabolic shift from burning sugar for energy to burning fat and ketones for energy.

 Yes, intermittent fasting does have a lot of benefits.
 We talk about them in our 21-Day Intermittent Fasting Challenge a lot.

 In general, Intermittent Fasting is safe for most people, but you have to know the risks too.